 The main roads in the Westfjords are maintained throughout the winter.
 However, some roads may still be impassable for several days at a time due to the severe weather.
 Smaller gravel roads are not always cleared and some are even closed for the winter months.

 If you don't have any experience driving in extreme wintry conditions then we do not recommend you to rent a car.
 As we mentioned above, there is a flight available from Reykjavik to the Westfjords which might be a better option.
 There are also plenty of other tours to join if you think driving under these conditions might not be your cup of tea.

 Villages to Visit in the Westfjords

-The Westfjords are a remote part of Iceland with a population density lower than 0.3 people per square kilometre.
+The Westfjords are a remote part of Iceland with a population density lower than 0.3 people per square kilometer.
 In total, there are around 15 towns and villages, of which 12 have a population under 500 people.
-The largest town and the regions capital is Ísafjörður, which has a population of about 2,600 people.
+The largest town and the region's capital is Ísafjörður, which has a population of about 2,600 people.

 Isafjörður is the largest town in the Westfjords.
 In fact, it's the only settlement here that actually counts as a town.
 For centuries it was one of Iceland's busiest trading posts for foreign merchants looking to trade wool, fish and furs.

 Today, Isafjörður is less of a trading post but you can find everything you'd need, including a hospital, university, supermarkets, bars, museums and plenty of tourist services.
 There are many outdoor activities around the town, such as hiking trails, a golf course, biking trails, horseback riding, skiing, kayaking and bird watching.